AzHsn/Apache/apahce.md

 3-*pc send request and website reply with response+certificate.*
 ![response](response.png)
 ##### 4-secure directory
-if you want a spesific user access your dirctory, you should make it secure,anyone want to access you direcory must login with username and password.
+if you want a spesific user access your dirctory, you should make it secure, anyone want to access you direcory must login with username and password.

 ###### 1st way
 >_stpes_